U.S. flag

 An overview of the VCF claim review process is available for more information.

 1.2 I submitted my claim.
-When will a decision be made on my claim? - New
+When will a decision be made on my claim? - Updated

 Effective Date:

-As a general rule, claims are reviewed in “first in, first out” order based on the date the Claim Form was submitted.
+As a general rule, claims are reviewed in “first in, first out” order based on the date the complete Claim Form was submitted with all required information.
 This means the VCF prioritizes claims that have been waiting longer before beginning review of newer submissions.
 Claims are prioritized for review only after all required information has been submitted.

 The VCF continues to work to shorten the timeframe needed to decide a claim and is working towards issuing determinations within one year of submission of the claim form or amendment (assuming all information needed to process the claim has been submitted).